Marker Logo

 this page online

-2.759′ W. Marker was in Conway, South Carolina, in Horry County.
-Marker was on Main Street (Business U.S. 701) south of 3rd Avenue, on the right when traveling south.
+County.
+It was on North Main Street (Business U.S. 701) south of 3rd Avenue, on the right when traveling south.
 Touch for map.
-Marker was in this post office area: Conway SC 29526, United States of America.
+Marker was at or near this postal address: 223 N Main St, Conway SC 29526, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Old Horry County Courthouse (a few steps from this marker); Spivey Building (about 400 feet away, measured in a direct line); Woodward Building (about 400 feet away); Kingston Church (about 500 feet away); The Historic Brick for this Park (about 500 feet away); Welcome to Kingston Park! (about 500 feet away); Horry County Vietnam Fallen Comrades Memorial (approx. 0.2 miles away); Peter Horry / Horry County (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this location: Old Horry County Courthouse (a few steps from this marker); Spivey Building (about 400 feet away, measured in a direct line); Woodward Building (about 400 feet away); a different marker also named Spivey Building (about 400 feet away); Kingston Church (about 500 feet away); The Historic Brick for this Park (about 500 feet away); Welcome to Kingston Park! (about 500 feet away); Horry County Vietnam Fallen Comrades Memorial (approx. 0.2 miles away).
 Touch for a list and map of all markers in Conway.

 Regarding Kingston-Conway / Robert Conway.
 Conway is one of the oldest towns in South Carolina.
 It is just a few minutes away from the Grand Strand of South Carolina seaside resorts that includes Myrtle Beach.